rare-magma/guitos/README.md

   - There are plans to improve accuracy on [#19](https://github.com/rare-magma/guitos/issues/19)
 - guitos tries to load an existing budget when visiting `guitos.app/budget-name`
 - The interface theme is set automatically by your browser and/or operating system's configuration.
-- The currency is formatted according to your browser's preferred languages.
+- The currency is initially selected according to your browser's preferred languages.
   - Example: English (United States) browser language displays values in US Dollars.
 English (India) uses Indian Rupees.
+  - It's possible to override it by selecting a different currency code.

 ## Built With